hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/274_039_alasinga.md

 in America; yet I have a firm footing in New York, the very centre of American life, and so my work will go on.
-I am taking several of my disciples to a summer retreat to finish their training in Yoga and Bhakti and Jnâna, and then they will be able to help carry the work on.
+I am taking several of my disciples to a summer retreat to finish their training in Yoga and Bhakti and Jnāna, and then they will be able to help carry the work on.
 Now my boys, go to work.

 Within a month I shall be in a position to send some money for the paper.
 Do not go about begging from the Hindu beggars.
 I will do it all *myself* with my own brain and strong right hand.
 I do not want the help of any man here or in India. . . .
-Do not press too much the Ramakrishna Avatâra.
+Do not press too much the Ramakrishna Avatāra.

 Now I will tell you my discovery.
-All of religion is contained in the Vedanta, that is, in the three stages of the Vedanta philosophy, the Dvaita, Vishishtâdvaita and Advaita; one comes after the other.
+All of religion is contained in the Vedanta, that is, in the three stages of the Vedanta philosophy, the Dvaita, Vishishtādvaita and Advaita; one comes after the other.
 These are the three stages of spiritual growth in man.
 Each one is necessary.
 This is the essential of religion: the Vedanta, applied to the various ethnic customs and creeds of India, is Hinduism.
 The first stage, i.e.